blackb1rd/luci-truewifi/README.md

 luci-truewifi
 =============
-Porject is not completed,please waiting for update.
+Porject was not completed,please waiting for update.